lmstudio-ai/venvstacks/docs/glossary.rst

       An application layer with its supporting framework and base runtime layers.

    stack specification
-      A ``venvstacks.toml`` file that definez one or more environment stacks.
+      A ``venvstacks.toml`` file that defines one or more environment stacks.